 The Sun’s rays get reflected on the walls of buildings, by leaves, the ground, etc. They can even bounce back and forth between these surfaces.
-Thus, while an umbrella protects you from the direct Sun light, it can’t protect you from rays that have been reflect.
+Thus, while an umbrella protects you from the direct Sun light, it can’t protect you from rays that have been reflected.
 When you are in a small street the houses along the street provide shadow.
-However, the rays reach walls or roofs at higher levels on one side of the street.
-These rays are partially bounce back (some of the rays heat the surface the fell on) hitting the wall on the other side of the street at a lower height.
+However, the rays reach walls, windows or roofs at higher levels on one side of the street.
+These rays partially bounce back (some of the rays heat the surface the fell on) hitting the wall on the other side of the street at a lower height.
 They again reflect back and so on.
 This means that when you walk in the small street you are exposed to very diffuse sunlight.
 Unfortunately, this diffuse radiation also encompasses harmful UV rays.
 These rays are the ones that cause sunburn.

 Harmful UV rays don’t take a winter break